EndPointCorp/end-point-blog/2009/04/inside-postgresql-data-types-and.md

 github_issue_number: 134
 tags:
 - postgres
+- bucardo
 date: 2009-04-28
 ---

-Two [separate](https://mail.endcrypt.com/pipermail/check_postgres/2009-April/000406.html) [posts](https://mail.endcrypt.com/pipermail/bucardo-general/2009-April/000272.html) taken from two separate mailing lists I’m on have gotten me thinking about PostgreSQL data types and operator classes today.
+Two [separate](https://bucardo.org/pipermail/check_postgres/2009-April/000406.html) [posts](https://bucardo.org/pipermail/bucardo-general/2009-April/000272.html) taken from two separate mailing lists I’m on have gotten me thinking about PostgreSQL data types and operator classes today.
 The first spoke of a table where the poster had noticed that there was no entry in the [pg_stats](https://www.postgresql.org/docs/8.3/static/view-pg-stats.html) table for a particular column using the [point data type](https://www.postgresql.org/docs/8.3/static/datatype-geometric.html#AEN5480).
 The second talks about Bucardo failing when trying to select DISTINCT values from a [polygon](https://www.postgresql.org/docs/8.3/static/datatype-geometric.html#AEN5582) type column.
 I’ll only talk about the first, here, but both of these behaviors stem from the fact that the data types in question lack a few things more common types always have.

 The first stems from the point type’s lack of a default b-tree operator class and lack of an explicitly-declared analyze function.
 What are those, you ask?
 In the pg_type table, the column typanalyze contains the OID of a function that will analyze the data type in question, so when you call ANALYZE on a table containing that data type, that function will be run.
 In a default installation of PostgreSQL, all rows contain 0 in this column, meaning use the default analyze function.